 Given the recent changes to the way we work and the restrictions on physical gatherings, our skills-based, interactive resilience webinars are a convenient and cost-effective way to introduce larger numbers of staff to the key components of resilience.

-Our webinar series has been specifically designed to address three of the most strongly identified causes of low resilience: prolonged stress, poor sleep, and repetitive thoughts and emotions.
+Our webinar series has been specifically designed to address three of the most strongly identified causes of low resilience: prolonged stress, poor sleep, and repetitive, unhelpful thoughts and emotions.
 They raise awareness of the relationship between resilience, health and performance, and include practice of simple resilience techniques that can be easily integrated into everyday life.

 Your options: resilience webinar topics